 WE ARE CURRENTLY ONLY ACCEPTING BRAIN DONATIONS FROM INDIVIDUALS ENROLLED IN OUR RESEARCH.
 IF AN INDIVIDUAL IS NOT ENROLLED IN OUR RESEARCH, WE WILL NOT ACCEPT A BRAIN DONATION.

 Brain donation is a decision that individuals enrolled in our research and their families make only after thoughtful consideration.
 The decision has important emotional and practical implications.
-Members of the professional staff at the Mesulam Cognitive Neurology and Alzheimer's Disease Center are available to talk with you and answer your questions as you consider brain donation.
+The staff at the Mesulam Cognitive Neurology and Alzheimer's Disease Center are available to talk with you and answer your questions as you consider brain donation.

-The time to start thinking about brain autopsy is now, even though death may be years away.
-Early discussion reduces the stress of such decisions at the time of death and allows for arrangements to be set in advance.
+We encourage participants, their caregivers, and their families to make the decision as early as possible.
+Early discussions reduce the stress of such decisions at the time of death and allows for arrangements to be set in advance.

 Your decision may be influenced by a variety of factors.

 - Diagnosis.
 At present, Alzheimer's disease and other forms of neurodegenerative dementia can only be diagnosed with 100% certainty through a brain autopsy.